EdwinVargas22/Stroke-Analysis/README.md

 ## Conclusion/Take Away
 The outcome was something different than we originally thought.
 We learned there are a lot of factors that contribute to having a stroke and these factors are dependent of each other.
 If you have heart disease it does not necessarily mean you will have a stroke because your average glucose levels and other factors could fall in the recommended healthy levels.
+With a larger dataset and balancing our desired output before training the model, we could have better results to work with.
+With a more viable dataset, our machine learning model would have been able to predict accurately whether or not patient's would be at risk or not for stroke.
+Also, implementing more algorithms besides logistic regression would have been able to see if other models would have been fit for our situation.